genexuslabs/DotNetClasses/tools/changepublickeytoken/README.md

 ```
 ChangePublicKeyToken [-a <INPUT_ASSEMBLY>] [-d <INPUT_DIRECTORY>]

-Given an assembly INPUT_ASSEMBLY with a public key token B, it searches for all the assemblies in a directory INPUT_DIRECTORY that reference INPUT_ASSEMBLY with
+Given an assembly INPUT_ASSEMBLY with a public key B, it searches for all the assemblies
-public key token Z (different from P) and replaces the public key token of the reference by P:
+in INPUT_DIRECTORY that reference INPUT_ASSEMBLY with public key Z (different from P)
+and replaces the public key of the reference by P.

 Example: